 For the cosmological horizon, Eq.~\eqref{surf-grav-cosm} provides

 The plot of the cosmological horizon surface gravity, as function of $M$, is displayed in Figure~\ref{graph-kc}.
-The behavior of the surface gravity is essentially the same in both cases.
-According to Eq.~\eqref{T-hor}, the respective temperature $T_c=\kappa_c/2\pi$ have the same qualitative behavior as the cosmological horizon.
+The behaviour of the surface gravity is essentially the same in both cases.
+According to Eq.~\eqref{T-hor}, the respective temperature $T_c=\kappa_c/2\pi$ have the same qualitative behaviour as the cosmological horizon.